 - 12.2 Event organisers are encouraged to provide as much notice of their event as possible to the Board.
 The minimum period of notice which any applicant for such a licence will usually be 28 days, to allow for the statutory consultation with the Police Scotland and Licensing Standards Officer.
-Applications received with less than 28 days notice may be rejected by the Board or may not be fully processed by the required date. - 12.3 The Board shall give careful consideration to ensuring the licensing objectives are being met, when dealing with repeat occasional applications for the same premises, which have the effect that the premises are operating as if they held a premises licence. - 12.4 The Board has power to reduce the notice period for an occasional licence where they are satisfied that the application requires to be dealt with quickly.
+Applications received with less than 28 days notice may be rejected by the Board or may not be fully processed by the required date. - 12.3 The Board shall give careful consideration to ensuring applications are not inconsistent with the licensing objectives, when dealing with repeat occasional licence applications for the same premises, which have the effect that the premises are operating as if they held a premises licence. - 12.4 The Board has power to reduce the notice period for an occasional licence where they are satisfied that the application requires to be dealt with quickly.
 Exercising this power has administrative cost implications and the Board will usually only be prepared to exercise their discretion to do so when the applicant could not reasonably be expected to have submitted an application under the usual timescales.
 The power will not usually be exercised merely because the event organizer has failed to appreciate the need to plan appropriately. - 12.5 The notice period for the submission of occasional licences during the Christmas and New Year period will be extended to take account of the closure of the Council offices over the festive period.
-Applicants should note that no applications received within two days of the office closure date will be processed until after the offices reopen. - 12.6 Any applicant for such a licence should be aware of their responsibility to apply for a public entertainment licence and late night catering licence, issued under the Civic Government (Scotland) Act 1982, where appropriate. - 12.7 Extended hours applications under section 68 of the Act allow for an occasional extension of licensed hours for licensed premises and operate only for a period of up to one month.
-They may be granted where the Board considers it appropriate in connection with a special event or occasion to be catered for on the premises or a special event of local or national significance.
-If the Board receives a number of applications to extend licensed hours it will expect the applicant to consider whether an application should be made to vary the premises licence, by adjustment of the operating plan.
+Applicants should note that no applications received within two days of the office closure date will be processed until after the offices reopen. - 12.6 Any applicant for such a licence should be aware of their responsibility to apply for a public entertainment licence and late night catering licence, issued under the Civic Government (Scotland) Act 1982, where appropriate.

-- 12.8 A general extension of licensing hours under section 67 of the Act may be granted to enable premises to remain open longer in connection with a special event of local or national significance.
+- 12.7 The holder of a premises licence may make an extended hours application under section 68 of the Act for an extension of licensed hours for the licensed premises for up to a period of one month.
+They may be granted only where the Board considers it appropriate to do so in connection with a special event or occasion to be catered for on the premises or a special event of local or national significance.
+If the Board receives a number of applications to extend licensed hours it will expect the applicant to consider whether an application should be made to vary the premises licence. - 12.8 A general extension of licensing hours under section 67 of the Act may be granted by the Board if it considers appropriate to do so to enable premises to remain open longer in connection with a special event of local or national significance.
 The Board believes that in many cases, such events can be appropriately accommodated within the Board's normal licensing hours policy and should not be regarded as routinely in need of extended licensing hours.
 Further detail of the licensing hours policy for general extensions is contained in paragraph 21 below. - 12.9 First time occasional licence applications where they exceed hours or if objections are received must come before the Board for determination.
-Subsequent applications of a similar nature with no complaints may be granted by two members of the Board.
+Subsequent applications of a similar nature with no complaints may be granted by the Clerk.